Adverbs in English

 reviewed byNataliia Afonina / more about Editorial Process

-In this reference, we’ll take a look at what are adverbs, where they fit into sentences, and some adverb usage examples that will help you understand them better.
+In this article, we’ll take a look at adverbs, where they fit into sentences, and some adverb usage examples that will help you understand them better.
 With these tips in hand, you’ll soon be able to use English with confidence!

 Adverb definition and examples

 What are adverbs?
 They’re words that modify or describe a verb, adjective, or another adverb.
-This means that it tells you when something happens or how something happens – for a common example of adverb, try: “I quickly closed the door”; “He writes beautifully”; “She spoke quietly.”
+It tells you when something happens or how something happens.
+For a common example of an adverb, try: “I quickly closed the door,” “He writes beautifully,” or “She spoke quietly.”

 There are many adverb examples that can help you speak clearly.
 The most common use is to tell you when an action happens: yesterday, now, tonight, soon.
 You might also encounter these adverbs of time in their comparative form – one such common example of adverb is the word “sooner”.
 Other common adverbs include those of place (here, there), degree (very, quite), and manner (slowly, carefully).